 “Who knows Ronnie…I’m guessing we never will.”

 While Ronnie wrestled with his thoughts Alec looked beyond the crater to the A74 and the green countryside beyond.
 A weak breeze whispered around his face and brought with it an overpowering mix of aviation fuel and generator fumes.
-The call to the old lady’s garden had provided some respite, but now he was forced to acclimatise himself with the sickly smell again.
-The crater was theirs and since dawn they’d wandered around the site deterring sightseers and souvenir hunters.
+The call to the old lady’s garden had provided respite, but now he was forced to confront the sickly smell again.
+The crater was their beat and since dawn they’d wandered around the site deterring sightseers and souvenir hunters.
 A dispiriting task, but not nearly as bad as those that lay waiting in the hills above the town.
 Alec gave Ronnie a nudge and they walked closer.

 The pit was thirty feet deep, thirty feet wide and over a hundred feet long.
-At the deepest part men in overalls clambered up to their knees in a swill of fuel and mud.
-Some probed and dug, some pulled aircraft parts and torn shreds of aluminium from the mire, while others formed human chains and passed metal up the steep slippery slope.
-Strips of tortured aluminium were arranged around the lips of the crater where men in overalls catalogued the debris while others stood and watched waiting for their turn in the slurry below.
+At the deepest part men in overalls clambered around in a swill of fuel and mud.
+Some probed and dug, some pulled torn shreds of aluminium from the mire, while others formed human chains and passed buckled metal up the slippery slope.
+Around the lips of the crater strips of tortured aluminium were arranged in neat piles.
+Men in overalls catalogued the debris while others stood and watched waiting for their turn in the slurry below.
 The men in the crater looked exhausted, their navy blue overalls coated in the red-brown of fuel and mud.
-It was growing dark and the arc lights, spaced at intervals around the crater doused the scene in an antiseptic light, throwing stark shadows within the depths of the pit.
+It was growing dark and the arc lights, spaced at intervals doused the scene in an antiseptic light, throwing stark shadows within the depths of the pit.

-The recovery team, at work since since the pre-dawn, looked like ants clambering inside the bruised lids of a giant earthen eye.
+The recovery team, at work since since dawn, looked like ants clambering inside the bruised lids of a giant earthen eye.
 An end of days scene.
 Spectral sub humans scavenging for aluminium and rare metals, pouring over a scar gouged from the earth by a giant clawed creature.
-A mechanical colossus, indifferent to the tortured column of earth, habitation and human it had scattered onto the southbound A74.
+A mechanical colossus, indifferent to the tortured column of earth, habitation and humans it had scattered onto the southbound A74.

-Alec thought of the house that had sat at the site of the crater.
-A young family had died there and others had died in the adjacent houses.
+Alec thought of the house that had stood where now there was just a crater.
+A young family had died there.
+Others had died in the adjacent houses.
 Atomised, never to be recovered.
-Eleven had died in the crescent, over two hundred from the plane, now scattered around the Borders countryside.
+Eleven had died in the crescent and over two hundred from the plane, now scattered across the countryside.